 It is not the first time that the Macau FA has failed to meet expectations.
 In 2005 Macau were suspended by FIFA, and two years ago Benfica Macau missed the AFC Cup due to a miscommunication with AFC.
 Meanwhile, the lack of investment in the Macau league, such as scheduling only weekday fixtures, is further evidence for the FA’s unwillingness to improve.

 Maybe it is time to change, to call for new faces and new ideas.
 Duarte Alves, the manager of Benfica Macau, defended the desire of the players and said that the national team should have traveled to Colombo.

-In the end, a ban by FIFA and AFC would not be a constructive punishment but rather a dead sentence for Macau football.
+In the end, a ban by FIFA and AFC would not be a constructive punishment but rather a death sentence for Macau football.
 At the same time, local authorities and clubs need to understand that the passion for sport also needs to be taken care of, including the passion of players, staff, and supporters.

 Meanwhile, the dissatisfaction over the FA decision continues.
-On June 16th, Ka I and Hang Sai met in the preliminary round of the FA Cup, but used the game to stage a protest.
+On June 16th, Ka I and Hang Sai met in the preliminary round of the FA Cup but used the game to stage a protest.
 Refusing to play a serious match, the final score saw 39 goals.
 Ka I eventually “won” the game 21-18.
 It is yet to see if this situation carries on in the coming weeks.